 Because fundraising raffles are considered games of chance, they are tightly regulated by the State of Georgia.
 The Sheriff's Office is charged with enforcing Georgia's Raffle laws.

-Georgia law §16-12-22.1 requires any entity performing a raffle to obtain a license from the Sheriff’s Office of the county in which the raffle is to be located.
+Georgia law §16-12-22.1 requires any entity performing a raffle to obtain a license from the Sheriff’s Office of the county in which the nonprofit tax-exempt organization is located.

 Who can obtain a raffle license?